KevinAst/MyWeb/FireWithin/Exodus.md

 find the stories of the Ten Plagues, the first Passover, the parting of the Red Sea, and the Ten Commandments.

+Exodus helps us answer the question, "Who is God?"
+What we find is that God is the God who shows up and saves.
+This is most fully achieved in the person of Jesus, who showed up in human flesh to offer a new and better salvation.

 ### At a Glance